How Philippine Schools Get Breached

 How to Defend

 - Enable MFA on all grading and SIS accounts — even if a keylogger captures a password, MFA blocks unauthorized access.
-See our MFA Setup Guide
+See our MFA Setup Guide for Schools

 - Physically inspect USB ports on faculty and lab computers regularly — look for unfamiliar devices between the keyboard cable and the USB port